Predicting future state for adaptive clinical pathway management: Related work

 The target of developing tools supporting adaptive clinical pathways to cope with comorbidity and to provide personalized care has attracted several research initiatives.
 They inspired the creation of the weighted state transition logic presented in this paper.

+Predesigned clinical pathways are often focused on one specific disease and lack the support for the treatments of comorbidities and complications \cite{campbell1998integrated, rotter2010clinical, HUANG2016227}.
+Huang et al. applied latent pattern mining to detect comorbidities in clinical pathways, however, they did not provide solutions to adapt the clinical pathways accordingly \cite{HUANG2016227}.
 Colaert et al. \cite{colaert2007,chen2004towards} introduced the term adaptive clinical pathway, which goes beyond classical clinical pathway.
-It is about an intelligent and federated workflow system using semantic technology, crossing the episodic and local hospital boundaries to come to a life long and the regional healthcare system.
+It is about an intelligent and federated workflow system using semantic technology, crossing the episodic and local hospital boundaries to come to a life long and regional healthcare system.

 Sun et al. \cite{sun2015semantic} built a virtual semantic layer on top of Electronic Health Records (EHRs), to integrate healthcare data and to support different clinical research.
 Zhang et al. \cite{zhang2016integrating} proposed a unified representation of healthcare domain knowledge and patient data based on HL7 RIM and ontologies, and developed a semantic healthcare knowledge base.
 Both works built the foundation to represent and process healthcare data in a common way that allows the application of semantic rules by a reasoning engine.